 Hand trucks are your go-to equipment for handling anything bulky or heavy, and even for multiple small or light items.

-Why a folding hand truck and not just any hand truck?
+Why a folding cart and not just any hand truck?

 A hand truck of any type will lighten your work, no question about that.
 When a dolly’s work is done, though, don’t you find it occupying too much space?
 That’s not a problem in a warehouse, but what if we’re talking about your cramped car trunk?

-In fact, it would, but only if it were a folding hand truck.
+In fact, it would, but only if it were a hand truck that folded.

 The foldable type hand truck saves on storage space.
 It is designed to collapse and fold down to size for easy stowing in closets, compartments, and cars.
 Most models make use of fold-up panels, rotating joints, telescoping handles, and other technologies to attain the desired compact form.

-What types of folding hand trucks are there?
+What types of folding hand carts are there?

 There can be as many folding styles as there are hand truck types.
 The relevant questions are – how durable the hand truck is when unfolded and how compact it is when folded.
 These questions were on top of our minds when we picked up our choicest folding dollies.
 They’re featured below – all similar because they’re hand trucks and they’re foldable.
 But they’re also distinct from each other in their own way.
 Read on to see what we mean.